Ms S. (Sanne) Frequin MA

 The Center for Medieval Studies Amsterdam (CMSA) was founded in 2010 as a platform for collaboration among medievalist across different fields at the University of Amsterdam.
 To read more follow the link below.

 - Frequin, S. (2016).
-Veiling and unveiling – the materiality of the tomb of John I of Avesnes and Philippa of Luxembourg in the Franciscan church of Valenciennes.
-In J. Barker, & A. Adams (Eds.), Revisiting the Monument: Panofsky’s Tomb Sculpture fifty years on (pp. 184-200).
-London: The Courtauld Institute of Art.
+Veiling and unveiling: The materiality of the tomb of John I of Avesnes and Philippa of Luxembourg in the Franciscan church of Valenciennes.
+In A. Adams, & J. Barker (Eds.), Revisiting the Monument: Fifty years since Panofsky's Tomb Sculpture (pp. 184-200).
+London: The Courtauld Institute of Art. [details]

 Kunsthistorisch onderzoek en educatie